What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Effect of cesarean section on postpartum blood loss

+Interpretation and risk communication in terms of predicted $\hat{\tau}(\rx)$ is difficult because the effect is defined by Cohen's d on a transformed latent normal scale in model~(\ref{eq:persmodblood}).
+However, the model allows conditional quantiles to be computed and thus information about the conditional MBL distribution for given prepartum covariates and propensities $\hat{\pi}(\rx)$ can be expressed on the quantile scale for both modes of delivery.

-To assess the prognostic effects on MBL, we computed median measured blood losses for $W = 0$ (vaginal delivery) given the covariates.
-Figure \ref{fig:dependplotalpha} indicates that a gestational age of about $280$ days, a birth weight around $3200$ g and singleton births are associated with small median postpartum blood losses for vaginal deliveries.
-It could be clearly seen that multifetal births are associated with highest median blood losses.
+To assess the prognostic effects on MBL, we computed median measured blood losses for $W = 0$ (vaginal delivery) given the covariates and propensities.
+Figure \ref{fig:dependplotalpha} indicates that a gestational age of about $270$ days, a birth weight around $3050$ g and singleton births are associated with small median postpartum blood losses for vaginal deliveries.

-In summary, one can expect a higher probability of cesarean sections in more risky pregnancies associated with a higher expected blood loss for vaginal births, while at the same time better management in the surgery room might be able to prevent increased amounts of blood loss.
+The predictive effect of a cesarean section on MBL in such a low-risk group can be communicated by comparing the MBL distributions under vaginal delivery and cesarean section.
+The median blood loss for a hypothetical woman in this low-risk group (aged $32.7$ years with a BMI of $24.7$, the mean values in the study population) is predicted to increase from $329$ mL (vaginal delivery, $80\%$ prediction interval $209$--$507$ mL) to $470$ mL (cesarean section, $80\%$ prediction interval $305$--$817$ mL) by our model.
+The asymmetric prediction intervals reflect skewness in the MBL distribution and the wider interval for a cesarean section suggests variance heterogeneity is captured by the model.
+The risk of PPH (defined by the $500$ mL cut-off) is small for vaginal deliveries but substantial under a cesarean section.